andrey-mokhov/graphql-php/docs/en/spiral/argument.md

 > :point_right: **Note!**
 >
 > When processing a GraphQL request, the corresponding php class method will be called.
 For parameters with
-> the `#[Argument]` attribute will use the values ​​from the GraphQL request, for the remaining parameters
+> the `#[Argument]` attribute will use the values from the GraphQL request, for the remaining parameters
-> values ​​from the DI container.
+> values from the DI container.
 >
-> You must be sure that the DI container can determine the values ​​of the method parameters.
+> You must be sure that the DI container can determine the values of the method parameters.
 >
 > ```php
 > final class SimpleService